 - Download an offline map on your phone

 - Ensure you have ample supplies for your ride and that you’re fully self-reliant

 Finding the right gear for mountain biking is easy!
 TripOutside features the best local shops for mountain bike gear rental, trips and tours.
 Whether you are looking to demo a brand new model before buying, or you are taking a trip to a renowned destination like Moab or Sedona, TripOutside has the gear you need for your mountain biking adventure in over 50 top biking destinations.

 There are so many different types and categories of mountain bikes.
-Here are a couple of the most popular.
+Here is a couple of the most popular.

 Hardtail mountain bikes have suspension only in the front.
 They are great for climbing mountains, since they are light and efficient.
 They work well for both cross country and trail riding.

 - Cross Country Mountain Bikes – the fastest and lightest of the full-suspension mountain bikes.
 These bikes are made to go as fast as possible and for long distances.

 - Trail Mountain Bikes – The trail mountain bikes have more suspension (aka travel), thicker tires, and slacker geometry than the cross country bikes.
 They can handle a larger variety of trail as they can still pedal efficiently uphill.